1. About eplerenone

 Can lifestyle changes help with high blood pressure?

 You can help the health of your heart by making some key lifestyle changes.

-Vaccinations – if you have heart failure, it's recommended that you have a flu jab every year and a pneumonia vaccination every 5 years.
+- Vaccinations – if you have heart failure, it's recommended that you have the flu vaccine every year and the pneumococcal vaccine as recommended by your GP.
 Ask your doctor about these vaccinations.
 You can have them free on the NHS if you have heart failure.